gongbaodd/gongbaodd.github.io/_docs/2024/08/25/week-34-dawn-of-master-study.md

 The 24th.
 I moved out of hostel to the school dorm.
 I was like totally hang over I slept all day.

 The 25th.
 I found a local asian food store.
 It only opens in afternoons.
 It very sunny about 28 degree.
 Erik, a norwegian friend said he is gonna die.
 However, all the International students got a big meet up.
 There were too many attendants made it looks like a parade.
 Even the boat on the shore blew for us.
 I've tried the water in the noon.
 So I jumped into the water with Erik.
 However, it's coastal, I got a lot cut.
 But it was very funny and crazy.

+And I met my roommate Svet.
+Very clean guy, who helped me clean the kitchen.
+Super expecting what will come the next week.